In This Article

 For example, smoking CBD flower will induce the fastest effects and offer the highest bioavailability, but the effects won’t last as long as if you had taken CBD gummies.
 However, CBD gummies can take between one and two hours to get into your system and have a much lower bioavailability as they have to be digested and pass through your liver before reaching your bloodstream.

-Read our article on the best CBD flower strains here.
+View our best CBD flower strains here.

 Keep a record